learn-co-curriculum/dsc-filtering-lab-v2-4/README.md

 ## Connecting to the DataBase

-To get started, connect to the database titled planets.db.
+To get started, connect to the database titled `planets.db`.
 Don't forget to also make a cursor so that you can later execute your queries.

 ```python